nazmul-nhb/tetris/README.md

 - **45000 - 49999 points**: Speed is **0.3s** per drop.
 - **50000+ points**: Speed is **0.2s** per drop.

-The Tetrominos will fall faster as you reach higher score thresholds, making the game progressively more difficult and exciting.
+The Tetrominos will fall faster as the player reaches higher score thresholds, making the game progressively more difficult and exciting.

 ## 🎯 **Controls with Keyboard Shortcuts**